golemfactory/yapapi/README.md

 There are a few components that are crucial for any requestor agent app:

-#### Engine
+#### Executor

-The heart of the high-level API is the requestor's task runner engine (`yapapi.runner.Engine`).
+The heart of the high-level API is the requestor's task executor (`yapapi.Executor`).
-You tell it, among others, which package (VM image) will be used to run your tasks, how much you'd like to pay and how many providers you'd like to involve in the execution.
+You tell it, among others, which package (VM image) will be used to run your task, how much you'd like to pay and how many providers you'd like to involve in the execution.
 Finally, you feed it the worker script and a list of `Task` objects to execute on providers.

 #### Worker script

 The `worker` will most likely be the very core of your requestor app.
-You need to define this function in your agent code and then you pass it to the runner Engine.
+You need to define this function in your agent code and then you pass it to the Executor.

 It receives a `WorkContext` (`yapapi.runner.ctx.WorkContext`) object that serves as an interface between your script and the execution unit within the provider.